guzart/node-enfig/README.md

 # enfig *(for Node.js)*

-Create environment variables from a configuration file.
+Assign environment variables from a configuration file.

 * Enfig assumes that your configuration file is grouped by environment.
 * Enfig will generate an environment key from your configuration file based on the following rules: